 Make your own easy pop-up puppet with readily available materials.

 Do you remember those old cone pop-up puppets?
 I used to love them as a child and just knew that my daughter would love them too.
 Puppets are wonderful for the imagination and for pretend play.
-These pop-up puppets are easy to make and you should have most of the materials readily available.
+These pop-up puppets are fun, interactive, easy to make and you should have most of the materials readily available.

 Paint blots are a fun and easy way to create and explore your imagination.